-A reenter is defined as any student who withdraws from all courses after the course drop period in any term and returns in a subsequent quarter.
-A student will not be considered for reentry in the same quarter in which they withdrew.
+A reenter is defined as any student who withdraws from all courses after the course drop period in any term and returns in a subsequent quarter/ term/session.
+A student will not be considered for reentry in the same quarter/term/session in which they withdrew or were withdrawn.
 Due to financial processing, a student may return no fewer than 21 calendar days after the date of withdrawal.
 Reentering students are treated as new students for the purposes of tuition, academic program requirements, and graduation standards.
+Students who are reentering into programs that require either a conferred degree or at least 60 credits for acceptance may be considered for reentry in the next full quarter/term/ session only upon submission of official transcripts.
 They must also meet all entrance requirements as stated in the current catalog.
 Students will reenter into the current curriculum.
 Any exceptions to this policy need to be approved by the Department Chair.
 For the calculation of Satisfactory Academic Progress, reentering students are treated as continuing students and must meet progress requirements.

-Students who are returning from a prior status of Complete, as defined in the Complete Status policy, who are returning with the intent to convert the Complete status to a graduate status in their most recent program of enrollment are subject to the reenter policy and procedures with the exception of returning to the current curriculum and meeting entrance requirements.
+See Satisfactory Academic Progress Policy.
+Students who are returning from a prior status of Complete, as defined in the Complete Status policy, who are returning with the intent to convert the Complete status to a Graduate status in their most recent program of enrollment are subject to the reenter policy and procedures with the exception of returning to the current curriculum and meeting entrance requirements.

-Students who are returning from a prior status of Graduate, must have a financial balance of \$1,000 or less to return and enroll in a new program.
+Students who are returning from a prior status of Graduate must have a financial balance of \$1,000 or less to return and enroll in a new program.

 If a student is not meeting Satisfactory Academic Progress at the time of withdrawal and wants to switch to a different program upon return, the Program Transfer Policy must be followed.
-Students returning in satisfactory academic standing or on Academic Warning must have a financial balance of \$1.000 or less to return.
-Students returning on Academic Probation, regardless of aid status. must have a zero financial balance and have paid half the tuition amount of the upcoming quarter by seven calendar days after the term/ quarter start.
+Students returning in satisfactory academic standing or on Financial Aid Warning must have a financial balance of \$1,000 or less to return.
+Students returning on Financial Aid Probation, regardless of aid status. must have a zero financial balance and have paid half the tuition amount of the upcoming quarter/term/session by seven calendar days after the quarter/ term/session start.
 Students in Health Sciences programs must complete a programmatic assessment in order to determine an appropriate level of reentry.
 These students will be allowed to reenter if space is available and all other reentry requirements are met.
 Students reentering into or transferring to the Physical Therapist Assistant program must complete the requirements as detailed in the Physical Therapist Assistant Associate's Degree Program Re-enrollment Policy.
+Students reentering into or transferring to a Nursing program must also complete the requirements as detailed in the School of Nursing Reenter Policy.

-Physical Therapist Assistant Associate's Degree Reenrollment Policy
+Physical Therapist Assistant Associate's Degree Re-enrollment

-A Physical Therapist Assistant (PTA) program reenrollment is defined as any student who was enrolled in the Physical Therapist Assistant program and previously attempted any programspecific core course (PHT prefix) and earned a grade of A-F or W in those courses.
-This includes students who have withdrawn from the Program and/or withdrawn from the College.
+A Physical Therapist Assistant (PTA) program re-enrollment is defined as any student who was enrolled in the Physical Therapist Assistant program and previously attempted any program-specific core course (PHT prefix) and earned a grade of A-F or W in those courses.
+This includes students who have withdrawn from the program and/or withdrawn from the College.
 The College reenter and program transfer policies apply to any Physical Therapist Assistant student who withdrew from the program prior to attempting any core courses (PHT prefix).